-Trump says Democrats ‘made up’ allegations of Russia interference
+No wiretap of Trump Tower, GOP intel committee says

+There was no wiretap of Trump Tower, the chairman of the House Intelligence Committee said Monday, contradicting an assertion from President Donald Trump.
+But he said that other forms of surveillance of Trump and his associates have not been ruled out.

+The comments from Rep. Devin Nunes, a California Republican, came at the outset of a congressional hearing that will explore allegations of Russian hacking in last year’s presidential election and whether there were any connections between Moscow and Trump’s campaign.

+FBI Director James Comey and National Security Agency Director Michael Rogers are to testify.

-President Donald Trump on Monday accused Democrats of making up allegations that Russia interfered in last year’s election, and said Congress and the FBI should be going after media leaks instead.
+Trump, who recently accused President Barack Obama of wiretapping his New York skyscraper during the campaign, took to Twitter before the hearing began, accusing Democrats of making up allegations about his campaign associates’ contact with Russia during the election.
+He said Congress and the FBI should be going after media leaks and maybe even Hillary Clinton instead.

-His tweets came just hours before a potentially politically damaging hearing in which FBI Director James Comey and National Security Agency Director Michael Rogers planned to testify on allegations of Russian hacking and whether there were any connections between Moscow and Trump’s campaign.

-“The Democrats made up and pushed the Russian story as an excuse for running a terrible campaign.
-Big advantage in Electoral College & lost!”
-Trump tweeted early Monday, as news coverage on the Russia allegations dominated the morning’s cable news.

 “The real story that Congress, the FBI and others should be looking into is the leaking of Classified information.
 Must find leaker now!”
+Trump tweeted early Monday as news coverage on the Russia allegations dominated the morning’s cable news.

+Trump also suggested, without evidence, that Clinton’s campaign was in contact with Russia and had possibly thwarted a federal investigation.
+U.S. intelligence officials have not publicly raised the possibility of contacts between the Clintons and Moscow.
+Officials investigating the matter have said they believe Moscow had hacked into Democrats’ computers in a bid to help Trump’s election bid.

-Monday’s hearing before the House Intelligence Committee, one of several congressional panels probing allegations of Russian meddling, could allow for the greatest public accounting to date of investigations that have shadowed the Trump administration in its first two months.
+Monday’s hearing, one of several by congressional panels probing allegations of Russian meddling, could allow for the greatest public accounting to date of investigations that have shadowed the Trump administration in its first two months.

-U.S. intelligence agencies concluded that Russia meddled in the campaign to help Trump defeat Democrat Hillary Clinton.
+U.S. intelligence agencies concluded that Russia meddled in the campaign to help Trump defeat Clinton.
 The FBI has also been investigating ties between Russia and Trump advisers and associates during the campaign.

-The top two lawmakers on the House intelligence committee said Sunday that documents the Justice Department and FBI delivered late last week offered no evidence that the Obama administration had wiretapped Trump Tower, the president’s New York City headquarters.
-But the panel’s ranking Democrat says the material offers circumstantial evidence that American citizens colluded with Russians in Moscow’s efforts to interfere in the presidential election.
+The top two lawmakers on the committee said Sunday that documents the Justice Department and FBI delivered late last week offered no evidence that the Obama administration had wiretapped Trump Tower, the president’s New York City headquarters.
+But the panel’s ranking Democrat said the material offered circumstantial evidence that American citizens colluded with Russians in Moscow’s efforts to interfere in the presidential election.

 “There was circumstantial evidence of collusion; there is direct evidence, I think, of deception,” Rep. Adam Schiff, D-Calif., said on NBC’s “Meet the Press.” ”There’s certainly enough for us to conduct an investigation.“

-Rep. Devin Nunes, the California Republican who chairs the committee, said: “For the first time the American people, and all the political parties now, are paying attention to the threat that Russia poses.”
+Nunes said: “For the first time the American people, and all the political parties now, are paying attention to the threat that Russia poses.”

 “We know that the Russians were trying to get involved in our campaign, like they have for many decades.
 They’re also trying to get involved in campaigns around the globe and over in Europe,” he said on “Fox News Sunday.”